 The lack of resolution in the published molecular phylogeny (Meimberg and Heubl, 2006) indicates that there may have been a rapid evolution within the genus.
 Nepenthes species have persisted through major shifts in climate through the last 33 to 56 million years.
-First records of Nepenthes are from Eocene pollen fossils of the Northern Tethys humid evergreen forest from France to southeast Europe and the Caucases (Krutzsch 1989).
+First records of Nepenthes are from Eocene pollen fossils of the Northern Tethys humid evergreen forest from France to southeast Europe and the Caucasus (Krutzsch 1989).
 This finding expanded earlier hypotheses of Gondwanan origin (Danser 1928) and others that postulated that the center of current diversity is likely the origin of diversity (Raven and Axelrod 1974).
-Krutzsch’s (1987) focus on the pollen fossil led him to view SE Asia as a secondary center of diversity, colonized during the Middle Tertiary before the mountain and drought barriers of Iran and Afghanistan formed.
+Krutzsch’s (1987) focus on the pollen fossil led him to view SE Asia as a secondary center of diversity colonized during the Middle Tertiary before the mountain and drought barriers of Iran and Afghanistan formed.
 More recent phylogenetic work by Meimberg and Hubl (2001) found strong biogeographic correlations within the genus and inferred that SE Asia was colonized via the Indian subcontinent.
 Continued molecular work (Meimburg and Hubl 2006) shows geographic clustering and favors the hypothesis that highland species evolved from lowland species.
-As climates became warmer and dryer in this region, the conserved niches caused the now highland species to be restriced to their current mountainous regions similarly as documented for salamanders by Kozak and Wiens (2006).
+As climates became warmer and dryer in this region, the conserved niches caused the now highland species to be restricted to their current mountainous regions similarly as documented for salamanders by Kozak and Wiens (2006).
 To extend this, our data show that highland and lowland species may have undergone polar forms of speciation, with allopatric speciation of the highland clade and sympatric speciation of the lowland clade.
 Arguably, the highland pair N. fusca/N. veitchii may indeed be a recent speciation from the recent formation of the Crocker range mountainous regions on Borneo (Beaman 2005).
 This is also evidenced in their high niche overlap as confirmed by MANOVA and PCA.
-The other highland clade-pairs, must have diverged in a much earlier time when sea levels were lower resulting in the temporary absence of a water barrier - as they now only occur on separate islands from each other.
+The other highland clade-pairs must have diverged in a much earlier time when sea levels were lower resulting in the temporary absence of a water barrier - as they now only occur on islands separate from each other.
 Geographic isolation of these species requires little need of niche divergence.